 Research students are only normally permitted a maximum of twelve months approved suspension over the total length of candidature.
 If a period of suspension is greater than twelve months total required, it is recommended that the research student should consider a voluntary withdrawal from the University (see the Guide to Transfer and Withdrawal of Research Students for more information).
 A research student can always reapply when able to commit to study again, and the University will take previous periods of study into consideration when setting candidature length.

 Research students in the ‘writing-up stage’ may be allowed to suspend studies and the end of candidature date will automatically be adjusted to reflect the suspension period.
-The process for general suspensions will apply and decisions will normally be made by Academic Services, on behalf of the Academic Regulations and Cases Board/the Progression and Awards Board.
+The process for general suspensions will apply and decisions will normally be made by Education Services, on behalf of the Student Cases Board/the Progression and Awards Board.

 The following grounds for suspension are typically recognised by the University: